Aug. 16, 2022

 Video-urodynamics.
 Video-urodynamic testing identifies anatomic and functional abnormalities of the urinary tract.
 Video-urodynamic testing combines the imaging findings of voiding cysto-urethrogram and multichannel urodynamics and effectively evaluates the lower urinary tract anatomy, such as vesicoureteral reflux and bladder diverticulum, as well as the functional pressure-flow relationship between the bladder and the urethra.

 Drug treatment.
 Anticholinergic and antimuscarinic drugs (oxybutynin, tolterodine, darifenacin, fesoterodine, imidafenacin, propiverine, solifenacin, trospium chloride) are the most frequently used drugs for management of neurogenic bladder.
 These drugs bind to muscarinic receptors in the detrusor muscle and reduce the bladder storage pressure and increase its capacity.
 Oxybutynin causes direct smooth muscle relaxation of the urinary bladder.
 Imipramine, a tricyclic antidepressive drug, too has a direct inhibitory and local anesthetic effect on the bladder smooth muscle.
 In addition, imipramine increases bladder outlet resistance at the level of the bladder neck.
 When these drugs are not tolerated or are ineffective, beta agonists, phosphodiesterase inhibitors, and GABA-B agonist baclofen can be administered.
 For difficult emptying, alpha adrenergic antagonists can be used.
-Selective and nonselective alpha-blockers have been partially successful in decreasing bladder outlet resistance, residual urine, and autonomic dysreflexia (27; 02; 29).
+Selective and nonselective alpha-blockers have been partially successful in decreasing bladder outlet resistance, residual urine, and autonomic dysreflexia (29; 02; 31).
 Desmopressin, a synthetic analog of arginine vasopressin, is often used to reduce the urine production and volume by mechanism of enhancing water reabsorption at the distal and collecting tubules of the kidneys.
-It is helpful in alleviating discomfort of daytime frequency or nocturia, providing symptom-free periods of up to 6 hours (27; 02).
+It is helpful in alleviating discomfort of daytime frequency or nocturia, providing symptom-free periods of up to 6 hours (29; 02).
 Mirabegron is a β3-adrenoceptor agonist that has been tried in the treatment of overactive bladder.
 A review indicated that mirabegron is also effective in treatment of neurogenic bladder unresponsive to antimuscarinic drugs (15).
+A systemic review and meta-analysis observed that use of ß3-adrenergic receptor agonists improved urodynamics parameters and clinical outcomes, such as incontinence, in children as well (34).

 Indwelling catheterization.
 Indwelling catheterization should be performed in patients with uncontrollable incontinence or for urinary retention when use of intermittent self-catheterization is not feasible.